-Studies show that teenagers crave intimacy and adolescents are beginning to date at earlier ages.
-Today, the average person begins dating between 12 and 14.
+Studies show that teenagers crave intimacy and adolescents are beginning to date between the ages of 12 and 14.
 In 1924, the average age was 16.

 In this day and age, when teens receive mixed messages from many directions about relationships, having parents who are willing to engage in a discussion about dating smarts is definitely a plus.